Life insurance calculators. Meant to help you, but do they leave you more confused?

 In the first section, you will determine your total life insurance needs.
 This is the beginning part of answering, “what do I want my money to do upon my death?”
 Within this section are 7 additional components that need to be answered.
 We explain what they are and why.

-Include a cost of living adjustment.
+Include a cost of living adjustment, but it is not the adjustment you know that moves with inflation.
 This adjustment answers the question: how many years do you want your gross earnings to last for your surviving family.
 The factor is essentially per year.
 We recommend no less than 5 (i.e. 5 years) and no more than 10, but the right number is dependent upon your situation.

 Add any remaining home mortgage or rent to pay off, if you wish.

 If you have kids, it would be prudent to include funding for college.
 Would you want your money to do that?